entelect/angular-baboon/Baboon.Angular.App/README.md

 [Gulp](Gulp) is the task runner used to build the Angular app.
 The _gulpfile.js_ has the following build tasks setup:

-`gulp` - Once off debug friendly build of the Angular app, includes linting, testing and a code coverage report.
+`gulp` or `gulp dev`- Once off debug friendly build of the Angular app, includes linting, testing and a code coverage report.

 `gulp clean` - Cleans out the build, distribution and code coverage directories.

 `gulp watch` - Watches the source directory for file contents changes, on which modified files are selectively rebuilt and live reloaded.
 Note that new or deleted files are not detected by gulp watch at this time.

-`gulp dev` - Once off build with Teamcity reporting and minification for the dev environment.

 `gulp qa` - Once off build with Teamcity reporting and minification for the qa environment.

 `gulp live` - Once off build with Teamcity reporting and minification for the live environment.

+### 3.2 Generate a Bootstrap Style Guide (Experimental)

+A new experimental feature has been added to Angular Baboon to generate a living style guide per Angular application.
+It can be generated using the following gulp command:

+`gulp styleguide` - Generates an application specific styleguide using the Bootstrap 3 documentation.

+By default, it's accessible from _styleguide/index.html.
+The style guide generation doesn't rebuild the bootstrap documentation from scratch using Ruby and Jekyll.
+What it does in take a prebuilt version of the docs, and replace the boostrap assets with the release build of the angular application's css.

-### 3.2 Extending Gulp
+### 3.3 Extending Gulp Tasks

 You can add your custom gulp files to the gulp tasks directory.
 They will automatically be included into the master gulp file when executing gulp tasks.